 Live chat: Next, you can also look at live chat as a viable tool to send customized surveys to the customer–particularly if the conversation ended on a negative note.
 Remember that sending surveys in real-time allows brands to capture what went wrong as the experience is fresh in the customer’s mind.
 This is where live chat tools can lend a helping hand (as shown below):

 Emails: One of the most common tools to drive personalized surveys is to use email marketing tools.
 After all, brands send numerous emails to customers at every step in the customer journey–from holiday emails to new product launches, emails double up as the perfect opportunity to ask for customer feedback.
+And with cheap and free email marketing tools available in the market, you can get started in no time.
 Here’s an excellent example of a customer survey that sets the right expectations and clearly communicates the intended outcome of the survey by the brand:

 Moreover, it allows the reader to respond at their own convenience.
 Finally, brands can provide users with customized offers and deals in exchange for their time and effort, and thank the user for being a part of the survey as Signature Hardware’s email demonstrates.